fwwieffering/nerdery-snacks/README.md

 ### running the api + UI
 Requirements:
   - docker and docker-compose
-  - secret key for snacks api (insert into docker-compose.yml)
+  - secret key for snacks api (insert into docker-compose.yml environment variables)

 then run `make compose`.
 There is a race condition for the database / api that [wait_for_it.sh](api/wait_for_it.sh) should solve but it isn't consistent.
 If it fails to come up, simply run `make compose` again